areitan/Code_Quiz/README_Code_Quiz.md

 1. I decided to wait to do much styling until the end, so at the beginning I only added very basic styling to the CSS file.
 2. For readability, I added more css as I went.
 3. If there is time I would like to improve the styling.
+4. Added class ```.hidden``` with a displayof none to work together with the javescript and hide items when I didn't want them displayed.